EQ Bank Review1.70% Interest

 Is EQ Bank Safe:

 Yes, EQ Bank (and Equitable Bank) is safe.
-Similar to most Canadian banks, your cash and GICs are protected by CDIC up to a personal limit of $100,000 per account.
-The bank is owned by Equitable, Canada’s 9th largest bank.
+Similar to most Canadian banks, your cash and GICs are are eligible for deposit insurance.
+EQ Bank is brought to you by Equitable Bank, Canada’s 9th largest bank

 Who Owns EQ Bank?